 - 1. Click the Security icon in the left tree menu. - 2.
-Click the Users icon.

-3. Click the Create tab.
+Click the Users icon. - 3.
+Click the Create tab.
 The User Configuration page appears:

-ummary Create Help
+Summary Create Help

-ew User ok cancel
+lew User ok cancel

 user A database user.

+user name

-user name User/login name (unique)
+User/login name (unique)

 Required.
-You must supply a value fo r user-name.
+You must supply a value for user-name.

+description An abianta das scieties

-description An object's description.
+An object's description.

 password

-, Encrypted Password.
+Encrypted Password.

 Required.

+confirm password

-confirm password Encrypted Password.
+commin password Encrypted Password.

 Required.

-external names The external name kternal names specifications.
+external names The e xternal names specifications.

+external name

 more external names

+Thore external names

-password extra For st oring extra information for password chec King.
+password extra For storing extra information for password checking.

-roles The roles assign ed.
+roles The roles assign ned.

-roles The roles assign Role ed.
-Compartment
+Role Compartment

+admin

+admin-builtins

-- 4. Enter a name for the user in the username field. - 5.
-Enter the description for the user (optional). - 6.
+- 4. Enter a name for the user in the user name field. - 5.
+[OPTIONAL] Enter the description for the user. - 6.
 Enter a password for the user.

-- 7. Re-enter the password to confirm it. - 8.
+- 7. Re-enter the password in confirm password. - 8.
 If the user is to be authorized externally by LDAP or Kerberos, enter one or more Distinguished Names (LDAP) or User Principals (Kerberos) in the External Names section.
-For details on external authorization, see the External Security chapter in the Security Guide. - 9.
+For details on external authorization, see External Security in Securing MarkLogic Server. - 9.
 Under the roles section, check the roles to assign the user. - 10.
-Create default permissions for this user (optional).
-Select a role and pair the role with the appropriate capability (read, insert, update).
+[OPTIONAL] Create default permissions for this user: Select a role and pair the role with the appropriate capability (read, insert, update).
 If there are more than 3 default permissions you want to add for this user, you can do so on the next screen after you click OK. - 11.
-Create default collections for this user (optional).
-Type in the collection URI for each collection you want to add to the user's default collection.
+[OPTIONAL] Create default collections for this user: Type in the collection URI for each collection you want to add to the user's default collection.
 If there are more than 3 default collections you want to add for this user, you can do so on the next screen after you click OK. - 12.
 Click OK.